rc2server/appserverJava/README.md

 * After importing the maven project, be sure to remove eclipse's junit library from Properties->Java Build Path->Libraries.
 It will include versions of hamcrest that don't match with that used by the maven build.

+## Password hashing

+To get a hashed password to insert in the database, use `mvn exec:java -Dexec.mainClass="edu.wvu.stat.rc2.Rc2Application" -Dexec.args="hashpw"`

 ## Style conventions

 * Tabs, not spaces.